 So when putting your roadmap together ensure that you have one that is executive friendly.
 They too want to know what the key product initiatives are.

 Business executives are busy people.
-They have employees to manage, initiatives to manage, a company to run, and goals to their work so that they can be successful.
+They have employees to manage, initiatives to manage, a company to run, and goals to reach among their other responsibilities.